iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

 - These VMs can be taken away anytime if they are required anywhere else.
 - its a good way to save money, as they are cheaper. *80% cheaper*.
+- They are NOT combined with sustained or committed discount.
 - **use cases**: VMs which mainly use to run long jobs with no human interactions.
 Make sure to start and stop the job in case of failure.
 Basically jobs running of preemptible VMs are to be fault tolerant.
 - It last only 24 hours, or sooner.
 - Automatic restart is not possible on preemptible VMs.